Lithium Extraction Methods

 Lithium Production Concentration

-Solar Evaporation Brine Extraction: A Water-Intensive Process
+Solar Evaporation Brine Extraction - A Water-Intensive Process

 Brine Solar Evaporation Traditional Production Method

-Hard Rock Mining: A High-Impact, Energy-Intensive Process
+Hard Rock Mining - A High-Impact, Energy-Intensive Process

-• High CO₂ emissions – Each ton of lithium extracted through hard rock mining emits up to 15 tons (15,000 kg) of CO₂ - equivalent to burning 6,522 liters (1,723 gallons) of gasoline, enough to fuel an average car for over 3.5 years.
+• High CO₂ emissions - Each ton of lithium extracted emits up to 15 tons (15,000 kg) of CO₂, equivalent to burning 6,522 liters (1,723 gallons) of gasoline, enough to fuel an average car for more than 3.5 years.

 The Downside of Hard Rock Lithium Mining